What is domestic violence?

 Domestic Violence Is…

 Domestic violence can be defined as a pattern of behavior in any relationship that is used to gain or maintain power and control over an intimate partner.
 Abuse is physical, sexual, emotional, economic or psychological actions or threats of actions that influence another person.
-This includes any behaviors that frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure or wound someone.
-Domestic violence can happen to anyone of any race, age, sexual orientation, economic class, religion or gender.
-It can happen to couples that are married, living together or who are dating.
+This includes any behaviors that frighten, intimidate, terrorize, manipulate, hurt, humiliate, blame, injure, or wound someone.
+Domestic violence can happen to anyone of any race, age, sexual orientation, economic class, immigration status, religion, or gender.
+It can happen to couples that are married, living together, or who are dating.
 Domestic violence affects people of all socioeconomic backgrounds and education levels.

 - Threaten to hurt you or other people you care about?